cschladetsch/xiq/Readme.md

 ## Build Instructions

 To build the game, you will need the SDL and boost libraries.
+The only Boost library that I eventually used was Boost.ForEach which is a header-only part of Boost.Preprocessor and TODO remove this depedancy.
+I only used it because it was there are at the time.

 To build for windows, you will also need at least DirectX 9.0 SDK.